 - One-pan recipe.
 Salmon is seared in the same skillet where you saute the vegetables.
 One pan to clean!
 What's not to love?

-- KETO friendly meal.
+- Low-carb meal.
 Salmon is a high protein food packed with omega-3 fatty acids.
-Both spinach and salmon are great choices for a KETO diet!
+Both spinach and salmon are great choices for a low-carb meal!

 Salmon skin: on or off?